OlivierSohn/hamazed/BACKLOG.md

+- if performance matters here, put Glyph in Number and Ship. maybe in ColorString, too? (instead of Text) maybe in UIRectangle, too?

+- Look at core, see if color is encoded n times or 1 only. (delta Draw)

 - Add a notion of Font to Cell, in high bits of characters (max unicode point is at OX10FFFF, 11 high bits are available)